 “It sacrifices speed to improve both attack and defense,” the boy answered.
 “It’s pretty cool.
 I’ve got a spare TM, if you’d like.”

 Kari looked back at him.
-He was smiling, and though her sore loser instinct still wanted to think he was a cheap idiot, he really seemed to genuinely want to help.
+He was smiling, and though her sore loser instinct still wanted to think he was a cheap idiot, he was going out of his way to help.

 “I think your Dragonite could use it well,” he went on.
 “It knows Extremespeed, correct?
 So if it needs to strike quickly, it still can.
 And Dragonite are good with physical attacks.”

 “No, really, you can have it,” the boy said and walked quickly over to a green backpack that lay propped against a nearby rock.
-He rummaged through it for a few seconds before drawing out a CD case and hurrying over to her with it to present it to her with a smile.
+He rummaged through it for a few seconds before drawing out a CD case and hurrying over to her, presenting it with a smile.

-“Glad to help,” replied the boy before turning around to walk back to his Scizor, which was still waiting by the rocks.
+“Glad to help,” replied the boy before turning around to walk back to his Scizor, who was still waiting quietly by the rocks.

 “Hey, wait,” Kari called, and he stopped, turning back around.
 She had meant to ask where he got the TM, but she changed her mind before the words reached her mouth.
 “I remember Morty used that move, but then it worked completely differently.
 What’s up with that?”